FWGS/hlsdk-portable/README.md

 	mkdir build
 	cd build
-	cmake ../ -DUSE_VGUI=1 -DUSE_GSTREAMER=1
+	cmake ../ -DUSE_VGUI=1 -DUSE_MINIAUDIO=1
 	make

+Must be built with -DUSE_VGUI=1 to work properly, as this mod makes heavy use of true-VGUI, thus update the modules when clonning.

+To be able to hear music during gameplay, on the following three is necessary:
+-DUSE_MINIAUDIO=1 (this is the smallest and most compatible implementation as of now), -DUSE_GSTREAMER=1 (and have appropriate architechture (i386) gstreamer-1.0 and dev packages installed), or, -DUSE_FMOD=1 (untested, on Windows and will require fmod headers v 3.6.1 if you can still get them somewhere).

+If using MiniAudio, make sure the submodules are updated.
+As mentioned above, you have to do it anyway to get the VGUI headers.

-On Debian, the following is necessary to:
+If GStreamer is preferred, on Debian, the following is necessary to:

-	sudo apt install libgstreamer1.0:i386 #to play with music (also install plugins) sudo apt install libgstreamer1.0-dev:i386 #to compile with music (-DUSE_GSTREAMER=1)
+	sudo apt install libgstreamer1.0:i386 #to play with music (also install plugins) sudo apt install libgstreamer1.0-dev:i386 #to compile with music

-Also added -DUSE_FMOD option for cmake and tried my best to prevent it being used in Linux (uses windows.h include).
+So far GStreamer should only compile on Linux, as I haven't tested it (or linking it) on any other system.
+Also, dlls/CMakeLists.txt must have a system-appropriate path to i386 version of GStreamer headers.
+See set for ```ENV{PKG_CONFIG_PATH}```.

+The FMod option can be used on Windows instead (uses windows.h include), but requires and old and outdated FMod implementation v 3.6.1.
+Not recommended.

 The following will likely be necessary to compile a gold-source compatible (old xash, e.t.c) binaries:

 	sudo apt install libsdl2-dev:i386

 (but this wants to install a ton of i386 dev packages)

-Must be built with -DUSE_VGUI=1 at least to work properly (thus, update the modules when clonning).
-Must be built with either -DUSE_FMOD=1 (untested, on Windows and will require fmod headers v 3.6.1 if you can still get them somewhere), or -DUSE_GSTREAMER=1 (and have appropriate architechture (i386) gstreamer-1.0 and dev packages installed) to be able to play with music.
-So far GStreamer should only compile on Linux, as I haven't tested it (or linking it) on any other system.
-Also, dlls/CMakeLists.txt must have a system-appropriate path to i386 version of GStreamer headers.
-See set for ```ENV{PKG_CONFIG_PATH}```.